The Voyage of Errors: Workplace Misconduct Policies That Could Make Shakespeare Blush

 4. How can companies prevent workplace misconduct?

-Regular training, clear policies, and encouraging growth in an open transmission culture are productive tactics.
+Regular training, clear policies, and fostering an open communication culture are effective strategies.

 5. What role does HR play controlledling misconduct?